Door Frame Repair

 First, let’s take a look at some of the warning signs.
 When it comes to door frame damage, the indications of a problem aren’t always prominent.
 These problems may manifest as discoloration, missing pieces or trim, or bubbling and peeling paint.

-The first picture shows the common damage done to a door frame from objects being moved through the doorway or animals chewing or clawing at the door frame.
-One might think that this damage is merely cosmetic—calling for a simple repair using wood filler.
+The picture below shows common damage done to a door frame from objects being moved through the doorway or animals chewing or clawing at the door frame.
+One might think that this damage is merely cosmetic, calling for a simple repair using wood filler.

-However, upon further inspection, the entire trim piece was rotted and therefore replaced.
+After further inspection, the entire trim piece turned out to be rotted out and replacement was necessary.

 Next, we see what appears to be a small chunk of trim missing from the upper left hand corner of an exterior door frame.
 Again, we might conclude that this is mere cosmetic damage.